jundalisay/spblist/content/en/research/marx/german/chapter-1/part-b4.md

 The ruling ideas are nothing more than the idea-based expression of the dominant material relationships*.

->  *Superphysics Note: In our Supersociolog, the ruling ideas are based on the 4 Cycles, one manifestattion of which is material relationship.
+>  *Superphysics Note: In our Supersociology, the ruling ideas are based on the 4 Cycles, one manifestation of which is material relationship.

 <!-- , the dominant material relationships grasped as ideas. -->